davidmrutkowski/Cdc42ParticleFlows/README.md

 Command line arguments ./Cdc42Diffusion r_D D_D PriorParticleState.xyz

 Can get last frame of output xyz for use as PriorParticleState.xyz using python script GetLastFrameXYZ_folder.py

+Visualization of the xyz files can be done with the program Ovito using the attached Ovito state files.
+These state files will initially attempt to load a specific xyz, but after loading the state file, the correct xyz can be loaded.